 A disturbing fact in most of SSA is that food imports are increasing rapidly in response to urbanization, rising incomes, and changing tastes.
 Because of quality and price issues, domestic production is often not competitive with imports.
 We studied this with onions in Senegal (Bernard et al, 2017).
 An increasing share of domestic consumption is imported, and domestic production needs protection under the form of a six-month import ban to be competitive.
 Domestic production cannot compete with imports without a quality upgrade.
 We also studied this with wheat in Ethiopia (Abate and Bernard, 2017).
 Millers prefer imported wheat as it is of higher quality than domestic procurement due to domestic aggregation of smallholder harvests without grading high in the value chain.
 In these two cases, markets fail to recognize quality, creating a disconnection between domestic production and urban consumption.

 How did this happen?
 With export-driven growth (typically on exports such as cocoa, coffee, and minerals), cities emerge as consumption places rather than industrialization places (Jedwab and Vollrath, 2015).
 Urban income dynamics creates demand for food imports, not for domestic production (beyond wheat/rice, meat, poultry and fish).
-As a consequence, productivity growth in agriculture does not cheapen urban wage nor induce an urban-based Structural Transformation.
+As a consequence, productivity growth in agriculture does not cheapen urban wage nor induce an urban-based structural transformation.
 The dynamics of agriculture is found in the export of cash crops.
 This suggests using a demand-driven approach through value chain development to re-connect domestic production to domestic markets and induce agricultural and rural transformations.

 We worked in the past on a model of market disconnectedness and its consequences for growth and the distribution of benefits (de Janvry and Sadoulet, 1983).
 In this case (Figure 1), the demand for industrial goods originates in exports, in profits and rents (luxury goods), and in public expenditures (infrastructure).